xamarin/GoogleApisForiOSComponents/Firebase.CrashReporting/component/GettingStarted.md

 After you uploaded your symbol files to Firebase, do the following steps to view your crash in Firebase Console:

-1. In Xamarin Studio, select **Debug** configuration and run your app.
+1. Launch the app from Xamarin Studio.
-2. Wait until your app crashes, when it crashes, stop the debugging.
+2. Wait until your app crashes, then, stop the debugging.
 3. Launch the app directly from the home screen on the device or simulator.
 4. Wait until your app crashes.
 5. Remove the crashing line so your app can start successfully.